andrewrady/mavue-api/README.md

 * Configuration - tba

-* Database creation - currently runing sqlite for local, planning to use postgrese for qa, production
+* Database creation - currently running sqlite for local, planning to use postgrese for qa, production

 * Deployment instructions - tba